xiaoniuniu89/ci-pride-hackathon-team3/README.md

 -   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 -   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)

+- The carousel images were sourced from [pexels](https://www.pexels.com/)

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.